jpuri/draftjs-to-html/readme.md

 # DraftJS TO HTML

-A library for converting DraftJS [ContentBlock](https://facebook.github.io/draft-js/docs/api-reference-content-block.html#content) to plain HTML.
+A library for converting DraftJS Editor content to plain HTML.

 This is draft to HTML library I wrote for one of my projects.
 I am open-sourcing it so that others can also be benefitted from my work.